 3. Match the breadth of your gestures to the size of your audience.Â A larger audience might mean more exaggerated gestures; a smaller audience allows for conversational gestures.

 4. Time the gesture so that it best serves your point.Â Pounding the pulpit 10 seconds after the preacher has made his point leaves the audience either confused about the preacherâ€™s intent or concerned about his reflexes.
-Neither response enhances the message.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+Neither response enhances the message.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 5. Give your gestures a firm end point.Â Imagine that a gesture leaves a mark in the air (e.g., a vapor trail).
 There should be an obvious beginning point and an obvious end point.
 That helps define the gesture, and it aids the audience in interpreting its meaning.